MicrosoftDocs/learn/learn-pr/windows/build-simple-website/includes/1-introduction.md

 Imagine that you're a web developer, and you're asked to add support for light and dark themes to your company's website to make your site appeal to a wider range of customers.
 You create a simple, proof-of-concept site to demonstrate support for themes using CSS, and you write a JavaScript function to toggle the theme.

-When completed, your simple website will look like this, when the dark theme is selected.
+When completed, the simple website will look like this, when the dark theme is selected.

 ![Website showing dark theme](../media/chrome-themed-website.png)